Murder of Anene Booysen

 Anene Booysen (October 30, 1995 – February 2, 2013) was a 17-year-old girl who was found by a security guard the morning after she had been gang-raped and disemboweled at a construction site in Bredasdorp, in the Western Cape, South Africa on February 2, 2013; she was still alive, but died later in the day.

 Rape and murder

 Anene Booysen was found by a security guard lying a short distance from her house after spending time at a bar on the evening of February 2, 2013.
 She died from her injuries in hospital six hours later.
-She had managed to allegedly identify six of her attackers before her death.
+She had managed to allegedly identify her attackers before her death.
 It is unknown why the police chose to ignore all but one.

 Reaction

 South Africa's President Jacob Zuma condemned the attack as "shocking, cruel and most inhumane".
 The Congress of South African Trade Unions (Cosatu), South Africa's biggest labour union, called for mass action over rape in South Africa.
 Opposition parliamentary leader Lindiwe Mazibuko called for parliamentary hearings.
 The United Nations in South Africa issued a statement strongly condemning the rape and murder.
 On 13 February, a protest, led by Annie Lennox, was staged at St. George's Cathedral, Cape Town.

 Booysen and Reeva Steenkamp, both young South African women killed in 2013, were named SA Persons of the year 2013 by the Daily Maverick.